Madea Goes to Jail (play): Plot

 The next day, Toni is confronted by her father, who aims to molest her again, but Madea and Ella arrive just in time to save her and chase him out of the house.
 Shortly afterwards, Wanda, Sonny, and the now-released Katie then enter, and Katie reveals that she is ready to take Toni back.
 Toni wants to stay with Madea, but Katie's powerful declaration of her love for her daughter changes her mind.
-Toni gathers her things, says goodbye to Madea, Ella, Sonny, and Wanda, the latter of whom finally become an official couple, before leaving with her mother.
+Toni gathers her things, says goodbye to Madea, Ella, Sonny, and Wanda, with the latter two finally an official couple, before leaving with her mother.